BWSI-UAV/simple_pid/README.md

 ## 1. Clone this repo

-Remember where you cloned it (maybe best to closne it into your home directory).
+Remember where you cloned it (maybe best to clone it into your home directory).

 ```
 cd ~